chill-utility/chill-utility.github.io/content/privacy/index.md

 ---

-These terms and conditions were last updated on: Tuesday, June 18, 2024.
+This Privacy Policy was last updated on: Wednesday, June 19, 2024.